alchemyplatform/aa-benchmarks/README.md

 # AA Benchmarks

-A comprehensive benchmark for smart contract accounts that support account abstraction (ERC-4337), built on Hardhat for accurate, transaction-based, fee measurements (see [Methodology](#methodology)) and for use of existing TypeScript utilities around fee calculations.
+A comprehensive benchmark for smart contract accounts that support account abstraction (ERC-4337), built on Hardhat for accurate, transaction-based fee measurements (see [Methodology](#methodology)) and for use of existing TypeScript utilities around fee calculations.
 This work was inspired by ZeroDev's work on [aa-benchmark](https://github.com/zerodevapp/aa-benchmark), which is built on Foundry.

 ## Methodology